 Picking it up and running with it

 Throughout the restaurant, intricate joinery work produces repeating patterns reminiscent of Japanese block printing.
-Beam like light fixtures composed of [insert material] hang from the ceiling, providing a surface upon which a beautiful array of plants has been arranged.
+Beam like light fixtures composed of lightly coloured wood hung from the ceiling, providing a surface upon which a beautiful array of plants has been arranged.
 By positioning much of the decoration above the heads of patrons the floorspace has been left clear, allowing for a large thoroughfare to manage the continuous coming and going of customers.
 Elsewhere blue tiling behind the bar provides an attractive, yet easily maintained backdrop perfect for holding peoples’ attention during the lunch rush.
 Where limited seating has been installed the Tokyo High Stool, with its curved seat inspired by Japanese architecture, provides a comfortable perch off which to enjoy all the restaurant has to offer.

 Crossing the finish line

 The result is a perfect balance of elegant Japanese design with the practicality of a takeout restaurant.
 Commenting on the finished product, Sushimania’s owners stated: “We’re very pleased with the finished project.
 The aim here was to try something a bit different, whilst staying true to what our customers have come to expect from the Sushimania brand.
 Contract Furniture has done an excellent job translating our plans into the real world, installing high quality fixtures and furniture which have been well received by our guests.”